The CORD-FLOW Library

 Flow Overview

 Based on the above statement how simple networking should be, we have designed the packet flow abstaction as universal as possible.
 Think of any networking appliance of a "box" with ports or interfaces - and call them flow points.
 Each flow point can receive and transmit packets.
-To certain more specific flow points, one can also attach a cBPF/eBPF filters.
+Depending on the flow point type, the developer can also attach cBPF/eBPF filters.

 Flow Overview